Academic Calendar 2024-2025

 POLS 598 Internship in Political Studies Units: 3.00

-An internship and online experiential learning course.
-Internships should be in a setting relevant to political studies.
-Roles may include assisting with the day-to-day tasks of an organization, special projects, event planning, community activism, report writing, and/or other responsibilities that provide practical experience and enhance students' skillset.
+An internship and experiential learning course that allows students to develop practical skills related to their degree by pairing them with local organizations engaged in work related to politics, broadly conceived.
+Roles may include assisting with the day-to-day tasks of an organization, special projects, event planning, community activism, report writing, and/or other responsibilities.
+Consult the Political Studies website for further information and instructions on how to apply.

 NOTE Students will be given a grade of Pass/Fail for work done.

-Requirements: Prerequisite (Registration in a POLS Major, Joint Honours, or POPE Plan, and 12.0 units in POLS at the 200-level or above and a minimum GPA of 2.00 on all units in POLS) or permission of the Department.
+Requirements: Prerequisite (Registration in a POLS Major, Joint Honours, or POPE Plan, and 12.0 units in POLS at the 200-level or above and a minimum GPA of 3.00 on all units in POLS) or permission of the Department.
+Exclusion DEVS 411/3.0.

 Offering Faculty: Faculty of Arts and Science